Detection under Privileged Information: Evaluation

-Table~\ref{table:KTResults} presents the accuracy of Random Forest Classifier (RF) and Support Vector Machines (SVM) on standard, complete models, and KT in the form of multiple regression and weighted-similarity.
-The numbers are given ten independent runs of stratified cross-validation and measured the difference between training and validation performance with parameter optimization (\eg $k$ parameter in similarity).
-The complete model accuracy of both classifiers is close to the ideal case where the baseline performance is obtained by always guessing the most probable class with 68\% accuracy on FF dataset.
+Table~\ref{table:KTResults} shows the accuracy of Random Forest Classifier (RF) and Support Vector Machines (SVM) on standard, complete models, and KT in the form of multiple regression and weighted-similarity.
+The average accuracy of ten independent runs of stratified cross-validation is given by measuring the difference between training and validation performance with parameter optimization (\eg $k$ parameter in similarity).
+The complete model accuracy of both classifiers is close to 99\%.
+Note that baseline performance is obtained by always guessing the most probable class yields 68\% accuracy.

 We found that mapping functions are effective in finding a nearly precise relation between standard and privileged features.
 This decreases the expected misclassification rate on average both in false positives and negatives over benchmark detection with no privileged features.
 Both KT mapping options come close to the complete model accuracy on FF dataset (1\% less accurate), and significantly exceeds the standard set accuracy (2\% more accurate).
-The results confirm that regression and similarity are more effective at estimating privileged features than solely using the standard features available at run time.
+The results confirm that regression and similarity are more effective at estimating privileged features than solely using the standard features available at runtime.